jfehrle/coq/doc/sphinx/language/core/records.rst

       the :cmd:`Record` command.
 Use  the :cmd:`Inductive` or :cmd:`CoInductive` command instead.

-   .. exn:: Cannot handle mutually (co)inductive records.

-      Records cannot be defined as part of mutually inductive (or coinductive) definitions, whether with records only or mixed with standard definitions.

    .. exn:: @ident already exists

       The fieldname :n:`@ident` is already defined as a global.

+   .. warn:: @ident__1 cannot be defined because the projection @ident__2 was not defined
+      :undocumented:

    .. warn:: @ident cannot be defined.

-     It can happen that the definition of a projection is impossible.
-     This message is followed by an explanation of this impossibility.
+      The projection cannot be defined.
+This message is followed by an explanation of why it's not possible, such as:
-     There may be two reasons:

       #.
 The :term:`body` of :token:`ident` uses an incorrect elimination for
          :token:`ident` (see :cmd:`Fixpoint` and :ref:`Destructors`).
-     #.
-The type of the projections :token:`ident` depends on previous
-        projections which themselves could not be defined.

    .. warn:: @ident__field cannot be defined because it is informative and @ident__record is not

+      The projection for the named field can't be defined.
       For example, :n:`Record foo:Prop := { x:Type }` generates the message
       "x cannot be defined ... and foo is not".
 Proofs (objects of sort :n:`Prop`) are supposed to be non-distinguishable.
 If you have two inhabitants of :n:`Type`, such as :n:`%{%| x := nat %|%}` and :n:`%{%| x := bool %|%}`, they are distinguishable (i.e. informative) and are therefore prohibited.

-   During the definition of the one-constructor inductive definition, all the errors of inductive definitions, as described in Section :ref:`gallina-inductive-definitions`, may also occur.

    .. seealso:: Coercions and records in section :ref:`coercions-classes-as-records`.

+   .. todo below: Need a better description for Variant and primitive projections.
-   .. todo below: huh?
-Hugo sez "the model to think about primitive projections
-      is not fully stabilized"
+      Hugo says "the model to think about primitive projections is not fully stabilized".

    .. note:: Records exist in two flavors.
 In the first,
       a record :n:`@ident` with parameters :n:`{* @binder }`,